 There was little change in levels of students during the 1980's as higher school participation rates offset a fall in youth population.
 The number of total full-time students aged 15 to 24 has risen substantially since the early 1990s, from 229,700 in July 1990 to 332,700 in July 2002, an increase of 45 per cent.
 The number of returning students grew over this period by 50 per cent, and students who were not returning (including students who are not sure if they are returning) grew by 24 per cent.
 The returning students category remains significantly larger in numbers and proportion than the "not sure/not returning" category.
-The proportion of returning students to total students stood at 83 per cent in July 2002.
+The proportion of returning students to total students stood at 83 per cent in July 2002

-Age of students surveyed - The two age groups of full-time students (returning or not) covered include those aged 15 to 19 (a good portion of whom would be secondary school students) and those aged 20 to 24 (most likely all attending either a public or private post-secondary institution).
+Age of student arveyed - The two age groups of full-time student (returning or not) covered include those age.
+15 to 3 (a good portion of age.
+20 to 24 (most likely all attending aner a public or private post-secondary titution).
 In terms of relative size, the age 15 to 19 group of full-time students (229 thousand in July 2002) is just over twice as large as the age 20 to 24 group (104 thousand).